mkoohafkan/mkoohafkan.github.io/_posts/2017-09-01-using-github-reactions-to-moderate-comments.md

 Github
 [reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments)
 are a nice feature for collaborative work on code bases, but they have limited utility for a blog.
-I figured that one could commandeer a particular reaction type to use as a way for moderating comments.
+I figured that I could commandeer a particular reaction type to use as a way for moderating comments.
 For this example, I decided to use a whitelist approach where comments would only get posted if I (Github username `mkoohafkan`)